 Studying your competitor’s brand voice can help you identify gaps in the market that your brand can fill.
 For example, I love how Alto stands out amongst ordinary pharmacies.

 You can also pull influence from brands you are not competing with.
 Imagine how a brand voice might sound that blends Lululemon with Apple.
-Maybe like this: “Your workouts just got more intuitive thanks to our innovative Luxtreme™ fabric.”
+Like this?
+“Your workouts just got more intuitive thanks to our innovative Luxtreme™ fabric.”

 3. Define the Brand’s Vision & Values